 - who took the photo

-and explain why it is the favourite photograph to you.
+and explain why it is your favourite photograph.

 A. Well, I am not a professional photographer and do not know much about the professional aspects of taking quality photos.
 However, as a layman in the world of professional photography, I can say that it takes a good camera, a great passion, proper lighting, angel and a great object to take a good photograph.

 Sometimes an expensive camera that has good features is quite helpful in taking a nice shot.
-From my experience, I can say that if someone has a powerful camera, he can take some good pictures.
-Moreover, a passion on taking good photos is also required.
+Moreover, a passion for taking good photos is also required.
 Lighting is another aspect that accentuates the objects of a photo and probably this is why professional photographers often wait several hours to take a single shot.
-Furthermore, the angle of the object or scenery, the way they are captured in the frame and the object itself is important to make a photograph worthy of praise.
+Furthermore, the angle of the object or scenery, the way they are captured in the frame and the object itself is important to capture an impressive photograph.

 Q. Why selfies are so popular these days?
 Do you like to take selfies?